Convex-Dev/convex-web/src/main/resources/markdown/dev_doc/cvm.md

-On the Convex network, each account stores data in its environment, a place where arbitrary values can be defined.
-Values are used to describe anything, any type of service.
+In the Convex network, each account stores data in its own environment, a place where arbitrary values can be defined.
+Values are used to describe anything such as any type of service, etc.
-A transaction submitted on the network contains code and the purpose of code is to describe how those values are created, modified, and retrieved.
-No code can be executed on behalf of an account unless it has been signed by that account only.
-When a transaction is submitted, peers execute it through the CVM (Convex Virtual Machine) which predictably and follows submitted operations.
-Finally, the consensus algorithm ensures peers converge towards the same result, proving the transaction was executed strictly as intended by the signing account.
+A transaction submitted over the network contains software code and the purpose of code is to describe how those values are created, modified, and retrieved.
+One account can execute its set of transactions (own code).
+And it can execute someone's else code only if that account has previously received authorisation to execute code (via digital signature).
+When a transaction is submitted, peers execute that transaction through the CVM (Convex Virtual Machine), which deterministically follows submitted operations.
+Finally, Convex's consensus algorithm ensures peers converge towards the same result every single time, proving the transaction was executed strictly as intended by the signing account.

 ```clojure